mihaiplotean/reflective-excel/README.md

 - Tables with dynamic columns.
 - Tables with grouped columns.
 - [De]serialization of cell values from/to any java type.
-- Styling the table/cell with properties such as font, background color, and other.
+- Styling the table/cell with custom fonts, background colors, and other.
+- Reading and writing a table no matter the location in the sheet.
+For reading, auto-detection of the table is supported.
 - Reading and writing a cell value at a fixed location in the sheet.
-- Reading and writing a table no matter the location in the sheet.
-For reading, auto-detection of the table start is supported.
 - For writing, providing a template Excel file.
 - Multiple tables in one sheet.

-For more information, consult our <a href="??">wiki page</a>.
 <hr>

 ## Development Setup